- Biological Inventions

 As per this calculation, Fords IP Assets makes up approximately 33% of the Market Capitalization.

 The Recreational Cost Concept advocates that the value of an IP can be estimated if an evaluator finds out what is the cost of regenerating that IP or a similar IP.
 In other words, under this concept whatever is the cost to rebuild an alternative IP which is as mature and developed as the subjective IP is, is taken as the value estimated of the subject IP.
-This concept is very useful is the record keeping of an enterprise is not accurate because in that case the evaluator cannot rely on the data available.
+This concept is very useful is the record-keeping of an enterprise is not accurate because in that case, the evaluator cannot rely on the data available.

-In order to estimate the exact value of an alternative IP all the requirements in terms of resources, time, cost, risk and prospective benefits are taken into consideration.
-This approach is better than the historical cost concept as it does not depend on out dated data of the past that has to be first modified according to the present requirements.
-Also, this data takes the age and maturity of an IP into consideration while estimating the value of an IP, which is not considered in historical cost concept.
-It is important to consider the maturity of an IP into consideration because it is possible that the reproduction of an IP is not so expensive but the goodwill and reputation that the IP has earned over the period of is significant.
+In order to estimate the exact value of an alternative IP all the requirements in terms of resources, time, cost, risk, and prospective benefits are taken into consideration.
+This approach is better than the historical cost concept as it does not depend on outdated data of the past that has to be first modified according to the present requirements.
+Also, this data takes the age and maturity of an IP into consideration while estimating the value of an IP, which is not considered in the historical cost concept.
+It is important to consider the maturity of an IP into consideration because it is possible that the reproduction of an IP is not so expensive but the goodwill and reputation that the IP has earned over the period is significant.
 It is exactly what happens with the brands which were first working in domestic markets and slowly-slowly expanded their business to international markets.
-If in such cases the factor of maturity of an IP is ignored than the correct value of an IP can never be estimated.
+If in such cases the factor of maturity of an IP is ignored then the correct value of an IP can never be estimated.

 The production cost of an alternative IP would not be accurate till the time it has been filtered through some depreciating parameters which will bring the value estimated for an alternative IP in line with the value of subject IP.
 These Depreciating parameters will reduce the value of a brand-new IP down to the level of subject IP.
 It is through these depreciating factors that the value of an alternative IP which is as mature as the subject IP, can be estimated.
 The depreciating factors that are used in this approach has been mentioned below: